-- Compulsions are behaviors that are repeated and that occur in response to the obsessions.
+- Compulsions are repeated behaviors that occur in response to the obsessions.
 The urge to perform these actions is difficult to shake off, resulting in their relentless repetition.
-Examples may include excessive handwashing or cleaning, ordering things in a neat or symmetrical fashion, counting things compulsively, or repeatedly checking things like locks, lights, faucets, stove dials, etc.
+Examples may include excessive hand washing or cleaning, ordering things in a neat or symmetrical fashion, counting things compulsively, or repeatedly checking things like locks, lights, faucets, stove dials, etc.

 Other factors, particularly stress and anxiety, can make OCD symptoms worse.
-OCD is seen as an ineffective coping mechanism for some deeper issue.
+OCD is seen as an ineffective coping mechanism for some deeper issues.

-Although OCD is prevalent in both men and women, women are more likely to have obsessions related to cleanliness or germs, and thus are more likely to display compulsions in handwashing or excessive cleanliness.
-A comorbidity with eating disorders or impulse control disorders is also more common among women with OCD than among men.
-Men, on the other hand, are more likely to have aggressive, sexual or religious-based obsessions and to experience a comorbidity with substance use.
+Although obsessive-compulsive disorder occurs at about the same rate in women and men, women are more likely to have obsessions related to cleanliness or germs and thus are more likely to display compulsions in handwashing or excessive cleanliness.
+Comorbidity with eating disorders or impulse control disorders is also more common among women with OCD than men.
+Conversely, men are more likely to have aggressive, sexual, or religious-based obsessions and to experience comorbidity with substance use.

 It begins to become unclear what exactly drives these gendered differences.
 OCD may not actually induce different symptoms but may exacerbate the societal differences between men and women.
 For instance, women tend to suffer from body dysmorphic disorder (BDD) at a higher rate than men, and estimates of the comorbidity between OCD and BDD range from 5% to 45%.
 An important distinction is that OCD has not been shown to cause BDD but that the two do seem to correlate in some capacity.

 Begin Your OCD Treatment at Promises Behavioral Health